 - Voting rights: as a citizen, you can vote for President (whether living in Costa Rica or abroad), in the Legislative Assembly, and in municipal elections;

-- Costa Rican passport: as a citizen, you can apply for a Costa Rican passport, which is ranked 25th overall according to the Henley Passport Index, offering visa-free or visa-on-arrival access to 149 countries and territories, including some countries that US or Canadian citizens would need a visa.
-Also, Costa Ricans can visit more South American countries without paying large reciprocal visa-on-arrival fees that US or Canadian citizens would have to pay;
+- Costa Rican passport: as a citizen, you can apply for a Costa Rican passport, ranked 25th overall according to the Henley Passport Index, offering visa-free or visa-on-arrival access to 149 countries and territories, including some countries that US or Canadian citizens would need a visa.
+Also, Costa Ricans can visit more South American countries without paying hefty reciprocal visa-on-arrival fees that US or Canadian citizens would have to pay;

 - CCSS (Caja) enrollment: while all residents (citizens or non-citizens) are required to enroll in CCSS, being off the rolls does not jeopardize your citizenship.
 This is unlike foreign residents who need to show continued enrollment in CCSS to renew their status.

-- You can get your deposit back from immigration.
-Once you become a citizen, you can cancel your residency with immigration and thus be eligible for a return of the Guarantee Deposit you made.
+- You can get your deposit back from Immigration.
+Once you become a citizen, you can cancel your residency with Immigration and thus be eligible for a return of the Guarantee Deposit you made.